 Will was elected Member of Parliament for Colchester at the 2015 General Election and sits on the Transport Select Committee.
 Before entering Parliament, Will practised as a property solicitor and served as a councillor on Colchester Borough Council.

-Ivan Lewis MP (Labour) - Vice Chair
+Ivan Lewis MP (Independent) - Vice Chair

 Ivan was elected MP to Bury South in 1997.
 He has served as a Minister of State for Care Services, International Development and the Foreign and Commonwealth Office.
 He is currently the Co-Chair of the Greater Manchester Mayor’s Homelessness Action Network.

-Mark Prisk (Conservative) - Vice Chair
+Rachel Maskell (Labour) - Vice Chair

 We work with a wide range of sector organisations to ensure the APPG is fully informed on the homelessness debate and the diverse homeless population.
 We aim to engage a wide range of local organsiations and homeless people in the APPGEH's activites.This collaborative platform allows the group to incorporate homeless voices from across the country into the policy discussion.